cbdevnet/xecho/README.txt

 tries to render it at the largest font size the window permits.

-Additional options allow fixing customizing the display for special cases, such as signage or status displays.
+Additional options allow customizing the display for special cases, such as signage or status displays.

 xecho aims to have minimal dependencies and bloat,